6/2 Carson Road,

 Is it simple to make a Will?

-The requirements under the Wills Act are relatively straight forward, but there are other considerations in making a will such as whether joint property can be passed and whether it is practical to carry out your wishes.
+The requirements under the Wills Act are relatively straightforward, but there are other considerations in making a will, such as whether the joint property can be passed and whether it is practical to carry out your wishes.
 Seeking professional legal advice in WA will ensure your will is done correctly and your family will have no regrets after you pass away.